joomengine/jcb-documentation/052-Automated-database-updates-in-Joomla-during-development-of-a-component.md

 ---

-## When JCB’s Automation May Not Work as Expected
+## When JCB's Automation May Not Work as Expected

 [00:07:24](https://www.youtube.com/watch?v=zN2M15fzf_M)